 When the primary approach fails, fall back to cheaper but more reliable alternatives.
 The chain below shows the order: try the most capable path first, validate its result, then degrade only when that path fails.

-This chain systematically trades capability for narrower behavior.
-If the most advanced agent with the fullest tool set fails or hits a circuit breaker, you may downgrade to a simpler agent with fewer tools, then to a direct model call with no tools, and finally to a static status message.
-A static fallback is deterministic, but it cannot answer a live order or refund question.
-It should state that live data is unavailable and route the user to retry or support rather than inventing status.
+This chain trades open-ended behavior for narrower, safer behavior.
+If the full tool-using agent fails or hits a circuit breaker, you may downgrade to a simpler agent with fewer tools, then to a direct model call with no tools, and finally to a static status message.
+A static fallback is deterministic, but it can't answer a live deploy or rollback question.
+It should state that live data is unavailable and route the user to retry or on-call escalation rather than inventing status.

-Here's a Python implementation of this pattern.
-The FallbackChain class orchestrates this graceful degradation through its execute method, which takes the user's task string as input.
-It systematically attempts to process the task using a list of progressively simpler internal strategies, ultimately returning the first valid string response it generates, or a hardcoded default if all fail:
+The next example implements the pattern in Python.
+The FallbackChain class runs each strategy through its execute method, which takes the user's task string as input.
+It tries progressively simpler internal strategies and returns the first valid string response, or a hardcoded default if all fail:

 1import logging